Permobil-Senior-Design/deep_grasp_demo/README.md

   ```

 4) Configuration File Paths
+## simply replace bostoncreek with your linux username, in the absolute paths

 In `moveit_task_constructor_gpd/config/dexnet_config.yaml` specify the absolute file paths to the `model_dir` and `model_params` parameters for the Dex-Net 4.0 parallel jaw configuration.
 The `model_name` is already set to use the Dex-Net 4.0 parallel jaw configuration.
 The `model_dir` parameter specifies the path to the learned model weights located in `gqcnn/cfg/examples/replication/dex-net_4.0_pj.yaml` and the `model_params` parameter specifies the model configuration located in `gqcnn/models`.
 If you use the `dexnet_install.sh` script the `gqcnn` directory will be located inside the `dexnet_deps` directory.